Tag: Advent

 Psalm 89, Matthew 1:6–25, Matthew 2:19–23, Luke 2:41–52

 Today is the traditional day for Joseph, the earthly father of Jesus.
 Yes, that Jesus.
-That person who lived a life of mercy and grace, who died on a cross to bridge the divide between man and God, and rose again to show that there is life after this one for those who trust in him.
+That person who lived a life of and , who died on a cross to bridge the divide between man and God, and rose again to show that there is life after this one for those who trust in him.
 Joseph is the father of that Jesus.
 The church talks about Joseph briefly during and Christmas.
 The churches in America might talk about Joseph on Father’s Day.
 Maybe.
 That’s about it.
-Joseph pretty much is a side to us.
+Joseph pretty much is a side character to us.
 Which makes sense, to a point.
 The Bible is God’s story for and to us.
 With Jesus being the Messiah and God, it makes sense that Joseph doesn’t quite get the limelight.
 Rightfully, Mary gets a whole lot of focus (some do take that overboard).
 Despite the message of our society, it really does take two.

 Sadly, we really don’t know much about Joseph.
 Some church traditions (not all) teach that Joseph was an older man who died early in Jesus’ life.
 That is not a rock solid fact.
 There are plenty of reasons why even a young man, barely older than Mary, would die before Jesus started his ministry.
 Does it matter when Joseph died?
 Not really.
 We can be pretty sure that he died before Jesus’ ministry began, but that’s it.
 So, why talk about Joseph, other than just it being “his” day on the church calendar?